Assistant Professor of Anthropology

 Science 1, Room 239

-My research interests are focused on two areas in skeletal biology: bioarchaeology and forensic anthropology.
-My bioarchaeological work focuses on the prehistoric Andes and the southeastern U.S., exploring changes in traditional skeletal health markers before and after major subsistence change.
-I am additionally interested in the bioarchaeology of impairment, and recently published a case study of an impaired Mississippian individual.
-Before returning to academia, I was practicing applied anthropology for five years in Colombia, where I taught and advised the country’s forensic science professionals, especially the anthropologists.
+Elizabeth DiGangi's research interests are focused on two areas in skeletal biology: bioarchaeology and forensic anthropology.
+Her bioarchaeological work focuses on the prehistoric Andes and the southeastern U.S., exploring changes in traditional skeletal health markers before and after major subsistence change.
+She is additionally interested in the bioarchaeology of impairment, and recently published a case study of an impaired Mississippian individual.
+Before returning to academia, she was practicing applied anthropology for five years in Colombia, where she taught and advised the country’s forensic science professionals, especially the anthropologists.
 This included being one of the creators of the Centro de Identificación Humana in Medellín, a state-of-the-art forensic anthropology center that has as its mission analysis and identification of human skeletal remains while serving as a continuing education and research center.
-I continue my engagement with colleagues at the center, especially related to methods validation and continuing education.
-My forensic anthropological research interests include developing and validating biological standards (age-at-death, sex, ancestry, and stature) for the Colombian population to increase accuracy in addition to exploring ways to increase collaboration and knowledge sharing between non-U.S. and U.S. forensic anthropologists.
-I am further interested in using my forensic anthropological work in Colombia as a platform to shed light on the grave human rights issues that exist in that country.
+DiGangi continues her engagement with colleagues at the center, especially related to methods validation and continuing education.
+Her forensic anthropological research interests include developing and validating biological standards (age-at-death, sex, ancestry, and stature) for the Colombian population to increase accuracy in addition to exploring ways to increase collaboration and knowledge sharing between non-U.S. and U.S. forensic anthropologists.
+She is further interested in using her forensic anthropological work in Colombia as a platform to shed light on the grave human rights issues that exist in that country.

 EA DiGangi and MK Moore, editors.
 Research Methods in Human Skeletal Biology.
 Academic Press: San Diego, 2013.